anders94/disruptor/README.md

 of differently named workers can run on the same node at the same time.

 **Note:** Any npm packages used in worker apps need to be installed on every node.
-Disruptor will do this automatically if you install the modules locally to each app (ie: apps/wordcount/npm_modules for the above example) although a standard 'npm install' will put them in disruptor's npm_modules.
-This will work but the code will not be automatically distributed to other nodes so you would have to do that by hand.
+Disruptor will do this automatically* if you install the modules locally to each app (ie: apps/wordcount/npm_modules for the above example) although a standard 'npm install' will put them in disruptor's npm_modules.
+This will work but the code will not be automatically distributed to other nodes by disruptor so you would have to do that by hand.

 **Note: This functionality is under active developed.**